Tinted Eyes

-"Tinted Eyes" is a song by Canadian electronic music duo Dvbbs featuring American musician Blackbear and American rapper 24kGoldn.
+"Tinted Eyes" is a song by Canadian electronic music duo Dvbbs featuring American singer Blackbear and American rapper 24kGoldn.
 It was released on June 5, 2020.

 Background

 The single marks the second collaboration between Dvbbs and Blackbear after "Idwk", with all proceeds of the single being donated to Black Lives Matter.

 Composition

 "Tinted Eyes" is described as being "a thumping bass-driven house influenced song".

 Music video

-Dvbbs released the video on June 5, 2020 via Ultra Music, featuring all the artists involved in the song.
+Dvbbs released the video on June 5, 2020, via Ultra Music, featuring all the artists involved in the song.